bapBardas/dremio-hivejdbc-connector/README.md

 It is highly recommended to connect to Dremio using the native Hive Metastore connector, as this will provide the best performance.
 This Connector will allow you to use a JDBC connection to Hive.

-## Known Issues

-When connecting, you will see the list of tables, but not the databases themselves.
-In order to query the databases properly, you must add the database name in the Dremio query.

-For Example: select * from hive.orders; -> select * from hive."default".orders; Where Hive is the connection name in Dremio and "default" is the database name in hive.

 ## Overview

 The Advanced Relational Pushdown (ARP) Framework allows for the creation of Dremio plugins for any data source which has a JDBC driver and accepts SQL